How to Install Jenkins on Windows

 10. You can install either the suggested plugins or selected plugins you choose.
 To keep it simple, we will install the suggested plugins.

 11. Wait until the plugins are completely installed.

-12. The next thing we should do is create an admin user for Jenkins.
-Put in your details and click “Save and Continue”.
+12. The next thing that you should do is create an Admin user for Jenkins.
+Then, enter your details and click “Save and Continue”.